Saturday, June 21, 2025

 Kind of looking like Grace Slick

-She's the darling of the folk music scene, the voice of an angel but the sense of humor of one of the guys on the docks.
+She's the darling of the folk music scene, the voice of an angel but a sense of humor that garners a double take.
 Christine Lavin has been writing and performing for 50 years, since she was discovered at an open mike night while waitressing in Saratoga Springs.
-The guy who discovered her, Dave Van Ronk, is a legend in his own right: House of the Rising Sun?
+The guy who found her, Dave Van Ronk, is a legend in his own right: House of the Rising Sun?
 He arranged that.

 What sets her apart is her sassy songwriting that could be touching in one song, and bawdy the next.